 26. Items you should review when conducting a due diligence research on a practice opportunity.

 - Have you personally reviewed 50 to 100 patient charts?

-- Complete, thorough, readable treatment notes by the doctor and/or RDH.
+- Complete, thorough, readable treatment notes by Dr. and/or RDH.

-- Recommended but uncompleted dentistry clearly noted and tracked.
+- Recommended but undone dentistry clearly noted and tracked.

-- Dentistry performed by the selling doctor that matches the type of dentistry you do or intend to do.
+- Dentistry performed by the selling Dr. that matches the type of dentistry you do or intend to do.